 We are delighted you are considering SMU Dedman School of Law for your legal education.
 For nearly 100 years, this law school has trained women and men to be prominent lawyers in both business and law, nationally and internationally.

-SMU Dedman Law offers a full-time, three-year J.D. program and a part-time, four-year program (see the application requirements below).
+SMU Dedman Law offers a full-time, three-year J.D. program (see the application requirements below).
 We also offer two joint degrees, a J.D./M.B.A. offered jointly by the law school and the Cox School of Business, and a J.D./M.A. in economics offered jointly by the law school and the SMU Department of Economics in Dedman College.

 Graduate Degree (LL.M.)
 Programs